OrchardCMS/OrchardDoc/docs/Documentation/Visual-Studio-extensions-and-snippets.markdown

 ### Visual Studio Extensions

+Orchard-related extensions are listed here in alphabetical order:

-  1. **Lombiq Orchard Visual Studio Extension**: Visual Studio extension with many features and templates frequently used by the [Lombiq](http://lombiq.com) developers.
+  * **Lombiq Orchard Visual Studio Extension**: Visual Studio extension with many features and templates frequently used by the [Lombiq](http://lombiq.com) developers.
 Contains Orchard-related as well as generic goodies.
 Repository: [https://github.com/Lombiq/Lombiq-Orchard-Visual-Studio-Extension](https://github.com/Lombiq/Lombiq-Orchard-Visual-Studio-Extension).
-  2. **Orchardizer**: an extension for Visual Studio 2013 that reduces development of Orchard modules to a bunch of textboxes and some sporadic clicks.
+  * **Orchardizer**: an extension for Visual Studio 2013 by [Harry Westbrook](http://arkleseizure.net) that reduces development of Orchard modules to a bunch of textboxes and some sporadic clicks.
 Repository: [https://github.com/Hazzamanic/orchardizer](https://github.com/Hazzamanic/orchardizer).
-  3. **VS Constructor Field Refactoring rule**: Provides a refactoring extension to generate a private readonly field based on a constructor parameter.
+  * **VS Constructor Field Refactoring rule**: an extension by [Sebastien Ros](http://sebastienros.com/) to generate a private readonly field based on a constructor parameter.
 Repository: [https://github.com/sebastienros/vsconstructorfield](https://github.com/sebastienros/vsconstructorfield).

 ### Visual Studio Snippets

-A lot of Orchard-related snippet can be found on the Orchard Dojo.
+A lot of Orchard-related snippets can be found on the Orchard Dojo.
 For further information visit this page: [https://orcharddojo.net/orchard-resources/Library/Utilities/VisualStudioSnippets/](https://orcharddojo.net/orchard-resources/Library/Utilities/VisualStudioSnippets/).